 LING 410 Grammar and Meaning (3) Prerequisite: LING 312.
-The basic notions of semantic theory: reference, quantification, scope relations, compositionality, thematic relations, tense and time, etc. The role these notions play in grammars of natural languages. sets and elements of convex programming, combinatorial optimization, integer programming.
+The basic notions of semantic theory: reference, quantification, scope relations, compositionality, thematic relations, tense and time, etc. The role these notions play in grammars of natural languages.
+Properties of logical form and relationship with syntax.